Štěpán Trochta: Episcopate

 Pope Pius XII later appointed him as the Bishop of Litoměřice on 27 September 1947.
 He received his episcopal consecration in Prague.

 During World War II he became a leader of resistance against the Nazis and was a known friend to Jews and communists during his time as a prisoner of war in the Mauthausen camp and the Dachau concentration camp.
 He had been subjected to harsh Gestapo interrogations at their Prague headquarters and then at the Prague Pankrac prison before being sent off to the Terezin concentration camp.
 He managed to flee from Mauthausen despite being wounded though was recaptured and sent to Dachau in December 1944.
 The U.S. troops liberated him and all other prisoners from the prison on 29 April 1945 at the war's end.
 He returned to Prague on 23 May 1945.
 He made an "ad limina apostolorum" visit to the pope in November 1948.

-The war's end saw him serve as the spokesman for the Czechoslovakian Episcopal Conference in their negotiations with the communist regime from 1948 until 1949 when the talks ended.
+The war's end saw him serve as the spokesman for the Czechoslovak Episcopal Conference in their negotiations with the communist regime from 1948 until 1949 when the talks ended.
 From 1949 until 6 August 1968 he was impeded from exercising his pastoral duties.
 On 16 January 1953 the communist authorities arrested him and accused him of concocted charges of espionage and anti-state activities.
 On 23 June 1954 the supreme court sentenced him to two decades in prison (meaning he would be released in 1979) for serving as one of the Church's spies.
 In June 1960 he was amnestied but was forbidden to resume his clerical activities which led him to work as a plumber and construction laborer.
 In February 1962 he suffered a heart attack (remaining in hospital until 1963) and so was allowed to still retain his position but retire from official duties in November 1962 to a home for priests in Tábor in 1963 and then in Radvanov in 1964.
 In autumn 1968 he first met Pope Paul VI, who appreciated his work and witness.
 On 20 July 1969 the supreme court struck down his old conviction as a violation of his legal rights.
 Pope John XXIII had invited Trochta in 1962 to attend the Second Vatican Council but the Czech authorities did not grant him permission to travel to Rome.

 In November 1968 he went to Rome for his second "ad limina apostolorum" visit and on 23 November met with Paul VI in a private audience.
 He then met with old Salesian friends in Turin before returning home before Christmas on 22 December.
 In February 1969 he led a pilgrimage to Rome to commemorate the death of Saint Cyril and on 30 January 1971 met with Paul VI in another private audience.
 On 29 October 1972 he attended the beatification of Michele Rua and on 15 February 1973 met with Paul VI in another private audience.